Uncovering Genmaicha: Caffeine Content, Flavor, Health Benefits and More

 Well, long time ago, it was a drink that was almost exclusively drunk by peasants.

-The people added the rice to the tea to stretch it out and make it last longer.
+The roasted rice was added in combination to the leaves to stretch it out and make it last longer.

-Brown rice, when roasted, lent a far more pleasant taste than white rice.
+Brown grains, when roasted, lent a far more pleasant flavor and hue than the white kernels.

 It also helped to cover up the often bitter taste of lower quality green tea.